paraffin/registry-scraper/Readme.md

 Currently there are no unit tests for this script.
 To run a functional end-to-end test, simply run `make clean && make test`.
-This will download the busybox:latest docker image, run a local storage registry, push the image, run the scraper, test that the new directory structure is identical to the original one, and finally attempt to pull the image from a new registry.
+This will download the busybox:latest docker image, run a local storage registry, push the image, run the scraper, test that the new directory structure is identical to the original one, and finally attempt to pull the image from a new registry and run a simple command in a container using that image.